MiczFlor/RPi-Jukebox-RFID/docs/INSTALL-COMPLETE-GUIDE.md

 ## 7. Verify Phoniebox setup

-1. Open a browser in your computer and navigate to your static IP: `http://raspberrypi.local`
+1. Open a browser in your computer and navigate to your Raspberry Pi: `http://raspberrypi.local`
 1. You should see the Phoniebox UI
 1. In your navigation, choose `Card ID`
 1. Swipe one card near your RFID reader.
 If `Last used Chip ID` is automatically updated (you might hear a beep) and shows a number, your reader works